voyagen/go-iptv/README.md

   - Video on Demand (VOD) content
   - Series and categories
   - Electronic Program Guide (EPG)
+- 🔍 **Filtering & Sorting**:
+  - Filter streams and categories with regex patterns
+  - Sort results by any field
+  - Flexible options for customizing results
 - ⚙️ **Advanced Configuration**:
   - Configurable timeouts and retries
   - Rate limiting with burst support